What is an Environmental EME Report?

 The Environmental EME Report provides calculations of the maximum levels of radiofrequency (RF) electromagnetic energy (EME) around an existing and/or proposed wireless base station that may include mobile telephony, broadband and data services.
 The report is generally produced by a network operator (such as a mobile phone company) or consultants working on their behalf.

-All deployment of public mobile telecommunications service infrastructure in Australia, which includes wireless base stations, small cells and antennas, must be carried out according to an industry Code of Practice1.
+All deployment of public mobile telecommunications service infrastructure in Australia, which includes wireless base stations, small cells and antennas, must be carried out according to the Industry Code C564:2020 Mobile Phone Base Station Deployment (the Code)1.
 The Code requires the supply of certain information as part of the consultative process with the local community and local government authority.
 The environmental EME report is part of this process and is produced according to a methodology developed by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).2 It provides objective estimates of the maximum levels of EME from a wireless base station or small cell for both existing and proposed upgrades to telecommunications systems at the site.
+There are two types of environmental EME report, each representing either a wireless base station or a small cell.